Get Your Business Dispute Case Packet — Skip the $14K Lawyer

 - Always include clear arbitration clauses within contracts to ensure disputes are resolvable through arbitration.

-- Choose experienced arbiters familiar with local industries and Pennsylvania law.
+- Choose experienced arbiters familiar at a local employer and Pennsylvania law.

 - Maintain detailed records of transactions and communications to facilitate smooth arbitration proceedings.